AdityaBahuguna2002/DevSecOps-project-deployment-process/README.md

 ## Deploy a project of end-to-end with DevSecOps

-1. Log in to the AWS account & take an instance
+1. Log in to the AWS account & take an instance of t2.large
 2. Connect it.
 3. Update the instance
 ```bash